Factbox: Turkey's Van Province

 THE PROVINCE:

-* Van is in southeast Turkey, between Lake Van and the Iranian border.
+* Van is in eastern Turkey, between Lake Van and the Iranian border.
 The province has a population of just over a million.

-* It is a stock-raising and farming area, specializing in horses, and produces grain, fruit and vegetables.
+* It is a stock-raising area, specialising in horses.
+Grains, fruits, and vegetables are grown.

 THE CITY: